openkraken/website/docs/guide/advanced/widget-custom-element.en-US.md

 }
 ```

-The way of creating custom elements is the same as creating ordinary elements:
+The way of creating custom elements is the same as creating common elements:

 ```js
 const text = document.createElement('flutter-text');